SvenVw/fdm/.changeset/cold-hotels-warn.md

 "@svenvw/fdm-app": minor
 ---

-Add option to upload shapefile from Mijn Percelen at RVO instead of selecting fields at atlas page
+Enable uploading a Mijn Percelen shapefile instead of selecting fields on the atlas page.